ye-kyaw-thu/kKg-Myanmar-Keyboard/README-English.md

  Or
  You can also go from "System Setting", "Text Entry" and click "+" for adding/selecting a keyboard layout.

- 5. After you added "Burmese" keyboard layout, you can change your current input method or keyboard layout to "Burmese" by clicking text input method icon as shown in the following figure or pressing "Super+Space Bar" (you might need to press 2/3 times, it is depends on how many text input method are you using on your X Windows).
+ 5. After you added "Burmese" keyboard layout, you can change your current input method or keyboard layout to "Burmese" by clicking text input method icon (top right corner of X Windows Desktop) as shown in the following figure or pressing "Super+Space Bar" (you might need to press 2/3 times, it is depends on how many text input method are you using on your X Windows).

  ![text-input-method-icon](https://github.com/ye-kyaw-thu/kKg-Myanmar-Keyboard/blob/master/xkb-intro/text-input-method-icon.png)

  In the above figure, Ja is indicating that my current keyboard layout is using "Japanese".

+ *If you want to switch back to Ubuntu default Myanmar keyboard layout, change filename mm.default to mm.*

 ### Installation Method (2)
 If you want to add kKg keyboard as a new keyboard layout in your X Windows: